trsoluti/SoloCardGameSimulator/Assets/README.md

 This is a simple solitaire card game simulator.
 It provides the following capabilities:

-1. Drag and drop -- done
+1. Drag and drop
 2. Flip
-3. Shuffle
+3. Re-insert card into deck (causes automatic shuffle)

+## How to use game:

 ## Prefab internals